Anti-Catholicism in the Soviet Union: Propaganda

 Václav Havel wrote in 1987 of one instance where the state-controlled Polish media ran articles labeling priests as “practitioners of black magic who, with the assistance of the Devil, serves the black mass of anticommunism in the church of St. Stanislaw Kostka,” and murdering the particularly anti-Soviet ones.
 Indeed, in 1984 priest Popiełuszko (later beatified) was murdered within an unauthorized Internal Security operation.

 Pope Pius XII

 In 1949, Pius XII issued a decree prohibiting collaboration with communists.
-The Council for the Affairs of Religious Cults issued a response in the form of a published letter, which labeled the pope as a “warmonger.”
+The Council for the Affairs of Religious Cults issued a response in the form of a published letter, which labelled the pope as a “warmonger.”

 Operation Seat 12

-Following the collapse of the Soviet Union, the opening of certain archives, and the confessions of former Soviet operatives, one Soviet anti-Catholic propaganda operation came to light.
-“Operation Seat 12,” named for the fact that Pius XII was the 12th pope named Pius, was a Soviet plot following the death of the pontiff to frame the war-time pope as a Nazi sympathizer and a weak puppet.
-Among other things, Operation Seat 12 resulted in the 1963 production of a play, The Deputy, which is a dramatization depicting the Pope in a negative light.
+Following the collapse of the Soviet Union, according to statements by former Soviet operatives, the alleged existence of a Soviet anti-Catholic propaganda operation came to light.
+“Operation Seat 12,” named for the fact that Pius XII was the 12th pope named Pius, was an alleged Soviet plot following the death of the pontiff to frame the war-time pope as a Nazi sympathizer and a weak puppet.
+One allegation was that part of Operation Seat 12 involved the production of the 1963 play, The Deputy, which is a dramatization depicting the Pope in a negative light.